wp-plugins/jonradio-shortcodes-anywhere-or-everywhere/readme.txt

 Future versions will include more areas of the WordPress web site where Shortcodes may be used, based on the needs of users of this Plugin.

 No attempt has been made to allow Shortcodes to be used to display values in Admin panels.
-This is the default WordPress behaviour, and changing it may have unintended consequences.
+This is the default WordPress behaviour, and changing it may have unintended (negative) consequences.

 Plugin Developers may find the Table-Driven Design of interest.
 This was a popular concept in the 1980s and was used in this plugin to simplify the use of WordPress Filters.
 The two-dimensional global array $jr_saoe_filters is the Table involved.